singerdmx/flutter-quill/flutter_quill_test/README.md

 # Flutter Quill Test

+Test utilities for [flutter_quill](https://pub.dev/packages/flutter_quill) which includes methods to simplify interacting with the editor in test cases.

 ## Testing
 To aid in testing applications using the editor an extension to the flutter `WidgetTester` is provided which includes methods to simplify interacting with the editor in test cases.